Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Introduction

 It is possible that through a SM portal, DM can play a direct role in influencing such processes.
-One particularly interesting scenario involves an ultralight scalar dark matter, with masses in the range $10^{-22} - \mathcal{O}(1)$ eV~\cite{Hu:2000ke,Ferreira:2020fam}.
+One particularly interesting scenario involves an ultralight scalar dark matter (ULSDM), with masses in the range $10^{-22} - \mathcal{O}(1)$ eV~\cite{Hu:2000ke,Ferreira:2020fam}.
 Under certain circumstances, for low enough masses, ULSDM can be treated as a coherent classical field, with quantum fluctuations suppressed by inverse powers of the large occupation number of these particles.
-If such a ULSDM is neutrinophilic, then it could stimulate and enhance the rates of such LN violating processes, thereby making them potentially detectable in current and future experiments.
+The fascinating consequences of ULSDM coupling to neutrinos have been explored extensively in the literature, focussing on their signatures on neutrino oscillation experiments~\cite{Berlin:2016woy,Brdar:2017kbt,Capozzi:2018bps,Dev:2020kgz,Losada:2021bxx}, beta decay~\cite{Huang:2022wmz}, neutrino mass~\cite{Davoudiasl:2018hjw,Chun:2021ief, Dev:2022bae, Sen:2023uga, Goertz:2024gzw} as well as cosmology and astrophysics~\cite{Hui:2016ltb, Choi:2019zxy,Choi:2020ydp,Sen:2024pgb, Martinez-Mirave:2024dmw}.
+Such a neutrinophilic ULSDM could stimulate and enhance the rates of such LN-violating processes, thereby making them potentially detectable in current and future experiments.
 Previous works along these lines have explored such a mechanism to enhance the rate of $0\nu\beta\beta$ decay~\cite{Huang:2021kam}.
-In fact, it was shown that if the ULSDM carries lepton number, it can also lead to $0\nu\beta\beta$ decay even in the absence of LNV~\cite{Graf:2023dzf}.
+In fact, it was shown that if the ULSDM carries LN, it can also lead to $0\nu\beta\beta$ decay even in the absence of LNV~\cite{Graf:2023dzf}.